ianfab/understanding-chess-variants/README.md

 # Understanding chess
 This is a collection of ideas for algorithms to discover chess knowledge and content in a systematic way, preferably using generic [chess variant tools](https://github.com/ianfab/Fairy-Stockfish/wiki/Related-projects) based on [Fairy-Stockfish](https://github.com/ianfab/Fairy-Stockfish) for a consistent framework applicable to many games.
-As this knowledge mostly already exists for chess itself this will first and foremost be a test of the hypotheses and algorithms.
-Once they generate good results they can however be applied to a large variety of chess variants where corresponding knowledge and data is very limited or non-existent.
+As this knowledge mostly already exists for chess itself, using it on chess first and foremost serves as a test of the hypotheses and algorithms.
+Once they generate good results they can however be applied to a large variety of chess variants where corresponding knowledge and data is very limited or non-existent, to hopefully generate useful chess variant understanding, tools, and data.

-The exact scope and realization of these ideas is unclear, it is just an outline of curiosity-driven experiments that might or might not result in useful chess variant understanding, tools, and data.

 ## Basic game statistics
 Some basic statistics can give indication about a game's characteristics, such as duration, balancedness, complexity, etc.